H4HWV2011/msjarvis-public-docs/thesis/33-llm-ensemble-and-judges.md

 ### LEARN-03 — `jarvis-autonomous-learner` container crash-loop after zero-byte file deployed (RESOLVED April 1, 2026)

 **Root cause:** During the LEARN-01 patch attempt, a failed copy operation deployed a zero-byte `ms_jarvis_autonomous_learner_optimized.py` to the container build context.
 The subsequent `docker compose up --build jarvis-autonomous-learner` produced a container that started successfully (Python imported the empty file without syntax errors) but raised `AttributeError: module has no attribute 'AutonomousLearner'` on first instantiation, causing the container to exit with code 1 immediately.
-Docker's `restart: unless-stopped` policy caused the container to re-enter the crash-loop every ~10 seconds, briefly reducing the effective running container count during the repair window.
+Docker's `restart: unless-stopped` policy caused the container to re-enter the crash-loop every ~10 seconds.

 **Fix:**